I've been a huge fan of all things horror all my life. There is no safer way to get that feeling of dread or disgust than horror. I love it!

 - Chatterer Cenobite (my favorite)

 - Channard Cenobite

-- Derelict Bum (eats crickets in pet store and takes box at end of 1st movie)
+- Derelict Bum (The guy who eats the crickets in pet store and takes the puzzle box at end of 1st movie.)

-- Female Cenobite (with the wire around neck)
+- Female Cenobite (The attractive one with the wire around neck.)

 - Frank the Skinless Monster